alexch/codelikethis/public/lessons/javascript/input_and_output.md

 * Run it and make sure it works OK
 * Press ⌃C to close it

-# LAB: This Way To The Exit
+# This Way To The Exit

 * Change the program to look like this: